 Details which pages on your site people enter on arrival and where they go next so you can better target your communications and content strategy.
 For example, if people are abandoning a demo request form, and you can see that they are going to any one of four other pages, messaging them about the demo on those four pages will help increase demo sign ups.
 Also, if no one enters your site on the homepage, posting a “Getting Started” video on that page might not be the best approach.

 A report that enables marketers to gain insight into the the flow of visitors as they navigate through your site.
 This report also includes bounce rate information.

-The premise of personalization is understanding your visitor’s mindset and intent so you can create the best experience for each visitor as soon as he lands on your site, or opens your email.
+A type of activation, the premise of personalization is understanding your visitor’s mindset and intent so you can create the best experience for each visitor as soon as he lands on your site, or opens your email.